streamnsight/oke-langfuse/README.md

 - [X] Support deployment on existing cluster
 - [X] look up available shell stages shapes and choose from those only.
 - [ ] 'latest' as langfuse helm chart option (lookup and use latest)
-- [ ] auto add group and user to IDCS app
 - [ ] Cache users / ACLs to restrict cluster access
 - [ ] use existing Cache cluster
 - [ ] Postgres users ACLs
-- [ ] validate deployment from local with profile
+- [X] validate deployment from local with profile
 - [ ] ClickHouse dedicated node-pool
+- [ ] ClickHouse form factor / offloading to Object Storage